depenguin-me/depenguinme-ansible/README.md

 # Ansible recipe for depenguin.me

-This is a simple ansible recipe to install FreeBSD-13.1 on a suitable host running a Linux-based rescue system.
+This is an ansible recipe to install FreeBSD-13.1 on a suitable host running a Linux-based rescue system.

 ## Prepare

 The server you wish to configure must be booted in the rescue console before running the playbook.

+Note your host's IP addresses and gateway.

+Make sure your SSH public key is accessible via a URL! e.g. `http://host.tld/path/to/key.pub`

+## Update inventory file

-The IP address and SSH credentials for this server need to be included in the inventory/hosts file.
+The hostname, IP address of destination server, and your SSH public key URL, must to be set in the `inventory/hosts` file.

-## Other variables

-Edit inventory/hosts to set other variables relevant to the config.
+See comments for other optional edits.

 Do not change the SSH port assignments!

-## Running
+## Running playbooks

-To run, edit the inventory/hosts file for your IP addresses and username, SSH keys, then run:
+To run, make sure server is rescue mode, then from your computer run:

 ```
 ansible-playbook site.yml
 ```

+## Tested

+Tested on:
+* Hetzner AX41 (2023-03-19)